skaija/susan-testing/Test/APIs/2-geocoding-api/address-lookup/index.md

 language if such a language-bound name version is available, otherwise using the default name, which in reality can represent any language.
 Most default names are of course in Finnish.

-### Request to get all addresses for given coordinates
+### Request to get all results for the given coordinates

 https://api.digitransit.fi/geocoding/v1/reverse?point.lat=60.170278&point.lon=24.9369448

-### Request to get only venue results for the same given coordinates
+### Request to get venue results for the same given coordinates

 https://api.digitransit.fi/geocoding/v1/reverse?point.lat=60.170278&point.lon=24.9369448&layers=venue